Netflix/metaflow/docs/datastore.md

 - a `FlowDataStore` ties everything together.
 A `FlowDataStore` will include a `ContentAddressedStore` and all the `TaskDataStore`s for all the tasks that are part of the flow.
-The `FlowDataStore` includes functions to find the `TaskDataStore` for a given task as well as save and load data directly ( this is used primarily for data that is not tied to a single task, for example code packages which are more tied to runs).
+The `FlowDataStore` includes functions to find the `TaskDataStore` for a given task as well as to save and load data directly ( this is used primarily for data that is not tied to a single task, for example code packages which are more tied to runs).